 Is this seat occupied?
-It is a question from a frail, well dressed woman, to me.
+It is a question from a frail, well dressed woman, standing next to me.
 I am sitting on an outside table at my local cafe (a bar, as the Italians call it).
-Of course I can not say no. I am the only one sitting there.
+Of course I cannot say no. I am the only one sitting there.
 But I know all too well that the question does not only mean that I am offering her a seat at my table, but also conversation.

 It is Saturday morning and I am participating in my weekly Saturday “morning” (it can begin at noon), ritual of slowing waking up to the world over an unrushed cappuccino and fresh pastry (cornetto).
 The quintessential Italian breakfast.
 As I have the quintessential foreigners breakfast every other day (rushed bowl of cereal eaten while putting on make up and getting files ready for the day), it is a particular treat to sit down and leisurely enjoy my very good coffee and indulgent pastry.